circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ### Using the Workflows Functionality
 {:.no_toc}

 1. To see Workflows in action, edit your `.circleci/config.yml` file.
-After you have the file in edit mode in your browser window, select the text from `build` and onwards in your file and copy and paste the text to duplicate that section.
+After you have the file in edit mode in your browser window, select the text from `build` and onwards in your file, and copy and paste the text to duplicate that section.
 That should look similar to the code block below:

     ```yml
     version: 2